isomer04/Travel_Website_Full_Stack/README.md

 ## Getting Started
 To get started, simply visit the website at https://travelwebsitefullstack-production.up.railway.app/.
 From there, you can browse available destinations, view details about each destination, create an account, and make blog posts.

+The project is also deployed using AWS EC2.
+Here is the link: https://dreamtravel.infinitesevens.com/